RayNieport/mconBot/README.md

 __Fourth__, create your instance of the bot at the __[Discord Developer Portal](https://discord.com/developers/applications)__:
 1. Click on the "New Application" button, and give your bot a name.
 2. Give your bot a nice icon: the included icon is located at mconBot/images/mcon.png in the cloned repository.
+3. Go to the Bot page and click "Add Bot".
-3. Go to the OAuth2 page, scroll down to "Scopes", and select "bot".
+4. Go to the OAuth2 page, scroll down to "Scopes", and select "bot".
 Under "Bot Permissions", select "View Channels" and "Send Messages".
-4. Copy the link that was generated under "Scopes" and paste it into a new browser tab.
+5. Copy the link that was generated under "Scopes" and paste it into a new browser tab.
 Follow the instructions to add the bot to your Discord guild.
-5. Head back to the Developer Portal and go to the Bot page.
+6. Head back to the Developer Portal and go to the Bot page.
 Uncheck "Public Bot", then copy the Token.

 __Fifth__, modify __mconBot/src/.env__ in the cloned repository:
 1. Paste the Discord Token aquired above into the appropriate field.